-Hotel Mattress Blamed for Marcelo Injury
+Hotel mattress blamed for Marcelo injury

 The Real Madrid left-back was substituted after just 10 minutes of the game and early analysis suggested he was suffering from back problems.

-Dr Rodrigo Lasmar told reporters after the game that he was optimistic over the 30-year-old's chances of being fit for Brazil's round of 16 clash with Mexico on Monday, but Marcelo's sleeping conditions might need to be assessed.
+Dr Rodrigo Lasmar told reporters after the game that he was optimistic over the 30-year-old's chances of being fit for Brazil's round of 16 clash with Mexico on Tuesday (AEST), but Marcelo's sleeping conditions might need to be assessed.

-"It is still too early to make an accurate diagnosis," said Dr Lasmar.
+"It is still too early to make an accurate diagnosis," Dr Lasmar said.
 "The injury may be related to the hotel mattress.

 "Although our expectation is good, but we have to be calm and wait for the next few days."